Chocolate Red Velvet Cake

 2 teaspoons brown rice vinegar

-Preheat oven to 350 degrees and lightly oil and flour 2, 8-inch spring form pans.
+Preheat oven to 350o and lightly oil and flour (using cocoa powder to avoid white deposits on cakes) 2 8-inch spring form pans.

 Whisk together flours, cocoa powder, salt, baking powder/soda and beet powder.
 Place cooked beets and beet water in a food processor and puree until smooth.
 Whisk together, in a separate bowl, vanilla, oil, rice syrup and vinegar.
 Mix beets and wet ingredients into flour mixture to create a smooth batter.
 Spoon batter evenly into the 2 prepared pans and bake on the center rack for 50 minutes, until the tops of the cakes spring back to the touch or an inserted toothpick comes out clean.
 Cool on a wire rack for 10 minutes before releasing cakes from pans.
 Cool completely before frosting.